ibm-cloud-docs/openwhisk/prep.md

 ### Packaging multiple Go source files
 {: #prep_go_multi}

-You can package multiple Go source files by creating a top-level `src` directory, importing the subpackages, and then compiling.
+You can package multiple Go source files by creating a top level `src` directory, importing the subpackages, and then compiling.
 {: shortdesc}

 1. Create a top level `src` directory.
 Either place the source files that belong to the main package in the root of `src` or inside a `main` directory and create subdirectories for other packages.
 For example, the `hello` package becomes the `src/hello` directory.